MetaCubeX/geo/README.md

 🗺An easy way to manage all your Geo resources.

-Support GeoIP code lookup and converting among all popular GeoIP databases.
+Support GeoIP/GeoSite code lookup and converting among all popular GeoIP/GeoSite databases.

 ## Install